 Caitlyn Koch, Neslihan Ari, and Antonio Bottos have been honored with the College's most prestigious student awards.

-Graduate and undergraduate Commencement cermonies May 17 and 18 at The College at Brockport will celebrate more than 2,600 members of the graduating Class of 2019.
+Graduate and undergraduate Commencement cermonies May 17 and 18 at SUNY Brockport will celebrate more than 2,600 members of the graduating Class of 2019.
 Three of them have been awarded the College's highest honors for their outstanding achievements in the classroom and beyond:

 President’s Citation Award

 The College’s highest award for a graduating senior who has demonstrated outstanding scholastic merit (a GPA of at least 3.75), a strong record of cocurricular activities, significant contributions to the College and community, and evidence of professional promise.